leooel88/master-clo-five/README.md

 Furthermore, you need to have a MySql database installed.
 Finally, you need to create all environment variables specified in the .env.example files.
+If you run the project for development puposes, you can use the _projet-hotel/.env.example_ file, but if you are deploying the microservices, use the _.env.example_ files of each microservices.

 ##### Launch
 In the _package.json_ file, you can notice different scripts :